Facing sanctions, Russian banks look to build Islamic finance know-how

 Azerbaijan’s largest bank plans to set up a stand-alone Islamic unit which would seek business across the region, including through its Russian subsidiary.

 There have been false starts, however.
-The Russian republic of Tatarstan has planned for a sukuk issue as far back as 2011, but no deal has materialised.
-(Editing by Andrew Torchia)
+The Russian republic of Tatarstan has planned for a sukuk issue as far back as 2011, but no deal has materialized.